POP-UP FORM - FEARLESS HOMESCHOOL

 Amazon

-These are the best phonics readers I’ve ever seen!
-If I’d known about them when the girls were learning they would have used them too.
+Other homeschooling families rave about these phonics readers!
 They’re simple but interesting, and the grading in them is gradual and logical.
-Their progression matches all the programs I’ve listed.
+Their progression matches all the programs I’ve listed

 Hopefully, this has encouraged you to let go of some of your stress around learning to read, and to give it a try.
 You really CAN do it, I promise!
 All you need to do is keep it positive and keep working at it.